-A visit this past weekend showed that the spa had been replaced by a country club with a fairly modern main building and golf cart paths and greens dotting the country side.
-One grass overgrown patch near the entrance to the country club showed some landscaping features that included a few stone steps down to a place were water could be collected, and a very weathered birdbath.
+A visit this past weekend showed that the spa had been replaced by a country club with a fairly modern main building and golf cart paths and greens dotting the countryside.
+One grass overgrown patch near the entrance to the country club showed some landscaping features that included a few stone steps down to a place where water could be collected and a very weathered birdbath.

 With a phrase like “More wood behind fewer arrows“, Google recently announced that they would be ending many of the projects they were testing at Google Labs.

-The search engine optimization and web promotion I’ve been doing for the last 15 years has changed over that time as well, as the web and search changes.
+The search engine optimization and web promotion I’ve been doing for the last 15 years have changed over that time as well, as the web and search changes.

 Thinking back, I remember producing ranking reports years ago that included 10 or 11 search engines.
 Many site owners that we did SEO for only had rudimentary log file statistics programs on their sites that they barely looked at, and now many of the sites you look at have Google Analytics account code installed on their pages.